Indre Akrute

 - Freshness

-First, find out what you can do with this data by getting familiar with the product and its use cases.
+First, find out what you can do with this data by getting familiar with the product and its use cases in the B2B market.

 Say you need raw datasets.
 The definition of "raw" may vary between companies because of how it's collected, how it's processed, and how it's presented.